Dusk System Requirements — What's Verified

 The Steam Deck runs the Linux x86_64 build.

-2. Dusk supports SEVEN graphics backends
+2. Dusklight supports SEVEN graphics backends

 - D3D12 (Direct3D 12, Windows)